 Who offers the best deal on a mortgage?
 The answer depends on what exactly you are looking for in a mortgage loan, whether it's a low interest rate or a certain amortization.

 You make a smart decision when you decide to shop around to find out who offers the best deal on a mortgage.
 Your current financial institution may not necessarily be the best deal around, so it is important to look beyond the lenders you already use and look around for a better deal, if available.
 Remember: Mortgage loans are amortized over a long period of time, traditionally 15-30 years.
 If you can find a lower interest rate and fewer fees for your mortgage loan, you can potentially save thousands of dollars over the life of the loan.

 Start your search online.
 Some mortgage lenders offer "Internet Only" interest rates that are lower than the interest rates advertised within their local branches.
 Using the Internet will also save you quite a bit of time.
-Calling a variety of lenders to find out their mortgage interest rates used to take up a big chunk of time, but now this same task can be accomplished by using a comparison websites that will show you what interest rates lenders are currently offering for mortgage loans.
+Calling a variety of lenders to find out their mortgage interest rates used to take up a big chunk of time, but now this same task can be accomplished by using a comparison website that will show you what interest rates lenders are currently offering for mortgage loans.
 Sites like these include:

 Most interest rate comparison websites also provide the option to apply online, either directly to one lender or instead to several lenders at once to find out who is going to offer you the best deal on a mortgage loan.

 The Best Deals

 Take these factors into consideration when trying to find the best deal on a mortgage:

 - What interest rate will the lender charge?

 - What other fees are associated with the mortgage loan?